 Term Definition RTB Bidding for individual impressions in real-time (i.e., while a consumer is waiting).
 Exchange A service that conducts an auction among bidders per impression.
 Bidder An entity that competes in real-time auctions to acquire impressions.
-Seat An entity that wishes to obtain impressions and uses bidders to act on their behalf.
+Seat An advertising entity (e.g., advertiser, agency) that wishes to obtain impressions and uses bidders to act on their behalf; a customer of a bidder and usually the owner of the advertising budget.
 Publisher An entity that operates one or more sites.
-Site Ad supported content including web and applications unless otherwise specified.
-Deal ID An identifier representing a pre-arranged agreement between a Publisher and a Seat to purchase impressions under certain terms.
+Site Ad supported content including web and applications unless otherwise specifie Deal A pre-arranged agreement between a Publisher and a Seat to purchase impressions under certain terms.